 Work for National Coal Board Film Unit and British Transport Films

 The nationalisation of Britain's coal mines in 1946 created the National Coal Board, which commissioned films from both the Crown Film Unit and independent producers.
 In 1952, the NCB set up its own in-house film unit, the National Coal Board Film Unit, which made films until 1984.
-National Coal Board Film Unit on BFI ScreenOnline.
+BFI ScreenOnline: National Coal Board Film Unit

 Terry Trench edited two films for the NCB Film Unit, both directed by Ralph Elton: How to Instruct (1958), and The New Instructor (1959), in which an experienced miner learns how to train new recruits.